1. My agency is not attached to a secretariat. Does the memo apply?

 - Website Privacy Policies

-In the case of websites that have not yet launched, you will need to demonstrate to ITD that you have complied with these requirements prior to launching.
-In the case of websites that existed prior to 10/11/07, ITD will be in touch concerning compliance.
+In the case of websites that have not yet launched, you will need to demonstrate to MassIT that you have complied with these requirements prior to launching.
+In the case of websites that existed prior to 10/11/07, MassIT will be in touch concerning compliance.

-Information provided by the Information Technology Division, Mass.Gov Office.
-Last reviewed: June 10, 2009.
+Information provided by the Massachusetts Office of Information Technology.
+Last reviewed: September, 2016.